-The Declaration of CC&Rs is the legal document that lays out the guidelines for the planned community.
-The CC&Rs are recorded in the county records in the county where the property is located and are legally binding.
-This means that when you purchase a lot or a home in a planned community, for example, you automatically become a member of the HOA.
+The CC&Rs are usually recorded in the land records in the county where the property is located and are legally binding.
+When you purchase a lot or a home in a planned community, in most cases, you'll automatically become a member of the HOA.

 The CC&Rs might require you to keep your garage door closed or prohibit certain types of landscaping.
-It is also typical for the CC&Rs to regulate things like basketball hoops, clotheslines, fences, satellite dishes, and garbage cans.
+It's also typical for the CC&Rs to regulate things like basketball hoops, clotheslines, fences, satellite dishes, and garbage cans.